Uvacoder/learndevtoolbox/docs/recurrence/patterns/index.md

 #### Domain Model conclusions

-- **Comprehend the context of a system** with crucial knowledge of use cases.
+- **Comprehend the context of a system** with crucial knowledge about use cases.
 - Define a **common vocabulary** for users, clients, developers and others involved.
   - **Glossary of keywords**.
   - **Consistent mix of all participants' language**.